-The new tax bracket structure, however, isn’t the only update worth noting.
+The new tax bracket structure, however, isn’t the only healthcare tax reform worth noting.
 There are also changes regarding deductions that can impact your return depending upon your lifestyle and how you file.
 While standard deductions have been nearly doubled for all filers, many individual deductions have been severely curtailed or limited altogether.
 If you routinely itemize on your return, this can have a big effect on your tax picture.

 For example, state and local tax and property tax deductions are now capped at $10,000 per year.
 Additionally, the mortgage interest deduction maximum has dropped to $750,000 if your home was purchased after Dec.
 15, 2017 (homes bought on or before that date remain eligible for the previous $1 million limit).
 These reductions are particularly notable if you live in a high-tax state or own an expensive home or property.

 There are also changes to deductions taken on the interest of home equity loans.
 These loans are generally divided into two categories: acquisition indebtedness (purchases used for “acquiring, constructing, or substantially improving any qualified residence”) and home equity indebtedness (purchases that don’t qualify under acquisition indebtedness).
 Under the new law, the interest on home equity indebtedness is no longer deductible on your return.

 Some deductions have been eliminated entirely, including investment expenses such as portions of the fees paid to your broker.
 Alimony payments are also no longer deductible for divorce and separation agreements signed after Dec.
 31, 2018 (they are also no longer listed in the recipient’s gross income).